"It was a much closer game than you might imagine," Huff recalled. "We gave them 21 points. Hopefully, we'd be able to get a rematch with them."

 • Meanwhile, No. 9 Virginia Tech (9-1, 5-1 ACC) took control of the Coastal side with its 37-26 win over Georgia Tech (7-3, 4-3) last Thursday.
 Hokies running back David Wilson had a career-high 175 yards, his ninth 100-yard game this season.
 He broke 16 tackles to gain 133 yards after contact.
 The game turned, however, when Jackets linebacker Jeremiah Attaochu punched Logan Thomas on a third-and-19 sack in the third quarter.
 Given new life, the Hokies drove for a go-ahead score.

 • You'd be hard-pressed to find a more valuable player to his team than Kansas State's Collin Klein.
-The quarterback threw for 281 yards, rushed for 103 and accounted for six touchdowns as the Wildcats (8-2) outlasted Texas A&M,
+The quarterback threw for 281 yards, rushed for 103 and accounted for six touchdowns as the Wildcats (8-2) outlasted Texas A&M, 53-50 in four overtimes.
+No. 16 K-State has now won three games by three points or less and took No. 2 Oklahoma State to the wire last week.
+"There were some big ups and downs [Saturday]," said Klein, "but there have been some big ups and downs all year."

 • It doesn't get stranger than the Pac-12 South where, on Saturday, Washington State (4-6, 2-5 Pac-12) stunned Arizona State (6-4, 4-3), 37-27, behind 494 yards and four touchdowns from freshman quarterback Connor Halliday.
 He hadn't played since Week 2.
 Meanwhile, Utah (6-4, 3-4 Pac-12) stomped UCLA, 31-6.
 With USC ineligible, either UCLA, ASU or Utah will reach the Pac-12 title game, and the Bruins still hold the tiebreaker.
 A 6-6 division champ is not out of the question.